Suggester/Documentation/staff/silentdeny.md

 # Command: silentdeny
 ---
 ### Description
-Use this command to deny a suggestion without posting it to the denied suggestion channel nor notifying the author in DMs.
+Use this command to deny a suggestion without posting it to the denied suggestions channel nor notifying the author in DMs.

 ?> This command is only available when the [mode](/config/mode.md) is set to **review**.